DeepanshuSarawagi/Kubernetes/04-Application-Lifecycle-Management/README.md

 Once the secrets are created, we can inject them into PODs for them to use it.
 Refer [secrets.yaml](secrets.yaml) and [pod-secrets](pod-secrets.yaml) for reference.

+## 6. Encrypt data at rest:

+By default, encryption is not enabled for Secrets which are stored in ETCD.
+Anyone who has access to kube controller utility can access the secrets since they are just encoded but not encrypted.

+To encrypt the data in etcd, we can follow this [link](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).